loomchild/bountyfunding/README.md

 * Install requirements

 		pip install -r requirements.txt

-* If you are a developer install development requirements instead

-		pip install -r requirements-dev.txt

 ### Install and Configure Trac
 Install Trac, at least version 1.0 is required.
 Make the following changes to the configuration: